lesleyrs/pixel-viewer/README.md

   - arrow keys up/down or scroll wheel to zoom
   - keys z, x, c to rotate either direction or flip image

-  There are still some things to improve, as noted in the comments.
+  There are still some things left to improve, as noted in the comments.